 Like a handbook or "how-to" manual, the Guide suggests 10 useful steps toward building or refining initiatives to improve population health.
-The Guide offers ideas and links to resources for your consideration in building a coalition that can improve population health.
+The Guide offers ideas, examples, and links to resources that provide more detailed content for your consideration.

 Standard Steps, Custom Approaches